 Topkapı Palace Harem Section

 The Harem section, one of the most popular parts of Topkapı Palace today, was the place where the sultan’s family and concubines lived.
 This building, also known as Hürrem Sultan Room, is one of the most aesthetic parts of Topkapı Palace.
-Harem, which means sacred place where not everyone is allowed to enter, is a tradition which Ottomans took from Arab culture.
-The Harem section was also the part where the palace aristocracy was formed by marrying the high level court officials of trained concubines, and by looking at this aspect, it can be understood how effective the harem was in the management of the palace.
-I should say to you, do not miss the Harem Room in the Topkapı Palace tour!
+Harem, which means a sacred place where not everyone is allowed to enter, is a tradition that Ottomans took from Arab culture.
+The Harem section was also the part where the palace aristocracy was formed by marrying the high-level court officials of trained concubines, and by looking at this aspect, it can be understood how effective the harem was in the management of the palace.
+I should say to you, do not miss the Harem Room on the Topkapı Palace tour!

 Hire Turkish Tour Guide for Topkapi Palace Museum

-Topkapi Palace Museum is a ”must see” attraction for anyone visiting Istanbul.
+Topkapi Palace Museum is a ”must-see” attraction for anyone visiting Istanbul.
 Palace is open every day of the week but Tuesdays.
-Palace can be visited between 09:00 – 16:00.
+The palace can be visited between 09:00 – 16:00.
 I will be happy to host you in Istanbul and show you all the things Topkapi Palace Museum can offer.
 You can contact me to learn more about Topkapi Palace.
-You can write to me to hire professional licensed Turkish tour guide to Topkapi Palace.
+You can write to me to hire a professional licensed Turkish tour guide to Topkapi Palace.
 See you soon, Hasan Gülday.